-The Development Bank of Latin America (CAF) is providing US\$175.0 million for the sector-wide approach programme for a modernized transportation infrastructure which is consistent with the objectives of the pipeline projects which the Bank is already financing:
+The Development Bank of Latin America (CAF) is providing a sector-wide approach programme loan of US\$175.0 million for a modernised transportation infrastructure that is consistent with the objectives of the pipeline projects which the Bank is already financing:

-- the Churchill Roosevelt Highway extension to Manzanilla represents 5 km of highway connecting the communities of Wallerfield, Cumuto and Guaico.
+• the Churchill Roosevelt Highway extension to Manzanilla represents 5 km of highway connecting the communities of Wallerfield, Cumuto and Guaico.
 To diminish traffic congestion, the roadway will also provide an alternative route for entry and exit to the town of Sangre Grande.
-One hundred thousand citizens will benefit from the ease of connectivity by this new highway which is being built for \$1.7 billion.
-The first phase of this highway should be completed in 2022, allowing better access to Sangre Grande; - the Valencia to Toco Road will increase opportunities for business and economic investments for the eastern region, in particular the communities between Matelot and Sangre Grande.
-Detailed designs and statutory approvals are completed and construction is expected to commence in 2022;
+100,000 citizens will benefit from the ease of connectivity by this new highway which is being built for \$1.7 billion.
+The first phase of this highway should be completed in 2022, allowing access better access to Sangre Grande;

-- the Solomon Hochoy Highway Extension to Point Fortin will create greater ease of access to the Dunlop Roundabout in Point Fortin out of Golconda, Debe, Penal, Siparia and Fyzabad.
+- the Valencia to Toco Road will increase opportunities for business and economic investments for the eastern region, in particular the communities between Matelot and Sangre Grande.
+Detailed designs and statutory approvals are completed, and construction is expected to commence in 2022; - the Solomon Hochoy Highway Extension to Point Fortin will create greater ease of access to the Dunlop Roundabout in Port Fortin out of Golconda, Debe, Penal, Siparia and Fyzabad.
 The completed highway will make a crucial contribution to the development and growth of the communities connected by the highway, including Debe, Mon Desir, Fyzabad, La Brea and Point Fortin.
 In 2022, the priority link is scheduled to be completed: Dumfries to Dunlop and Fyzabad to Mon Desir; - a Vehicular and Pedestrian Bridge Overpass is being constructed in Diego Martin with completion scheduled for 2022.
-The connectivity for the commuters from the Diego Martin Valley heading into the western peninsula will be significantly improved as current times are reduced and road safety and network efficiency upgraded; - the Macoya Interchange will continue the process of eliminating traffic lights in the East-West Corridor along the Churchill Roosevelt Highway while providing safe crossing facilities for pedestrians in the Macoya area.
+The connectivity for the commuters from the Diego Martin Valley heading into the western peninsula will be significantly improved as current times are reduced and road safety and network efficiency upgraded; and - the Macoya Interchange will continue the process of eliminating traffic lights in the East-West Corridor along the Churchill Roosevelt Highway while providing safe crossing facilities for pedestrians in the Macoya area.
 Construction of the Macoya interchange is expected to commence in 2022.

-Madam Speaker, we have been improving our air transportation capability by upgrading our airports, in particular at Piarco International where security is being enhanced and at ANR Robinson International Airport where interim works are upgrading the existing terminal for improved services with new construction establishing a new Terminal.
-The new Terminal at the ANR Robinson International Airport is in the final stages of detailed design and land acquisition, and construction of the new Terminal Building is scheduled to commence in 2022.
-Upon completion of construction, Tobago will benefit from an international airport with sufficient capacity and level of service to expand the hotel room stock and become a key catalyst in revitalizing and expanding its tourism industry.
+Madam Speaker, we have been improving our air transportation capability by upgrading our airports, in particular at Piarco International where security is being enhanced and at ANR Robinson International Airport where interim works are being done to upgrade the existing terminal for improved services, while the final stages of detailed design and land acquisition are being undertaken for the construction of the new Terminal Building, which is scheduled to commence in 2022.
+Upon completion of construction, Tobago will benefit from an international airport with sufficient capacity and level of service to expand the hotel room stock and become a key catalyst in revitalising and expanding its tourism industry.